HiltonRoscoe/RequirementsMD/vvsgpoc.md

 ### <a name="_19_0beta_43701b0_1525645524629_492757_15636"></a>4.1-H Common format across manufacturers

 The [voting system](https://github.com/HiltonRoscoe/GlossaryMD/blob/master/bigglossary.md#votingsystem) [manufacturer](https://github.com/HiltonRoscoe/GlossaryMD/blob/master/bigglossary.md#manufacturer) must support the [NIST](https://github.com/HiltonRoscoe/GlossaryMD/blob/master/bigglossary.md#NIST) SP 1500 CDF specifications for export and interchange of data and reports across its major [device](https://github.com/HiltonRoscoe/GlossaryMD/blob/master/bigglossary.md#device) categories.
+>**Discussion**
+>
+>Different equipment from the same manufacturer will be interoperable with the respect to data format.
+For example, a common ballot definition will  apply to all manufacturer vote-capture devices and not be specific to each device.
+Export of data (such as  reports and CVRs) will  use a common format across all devices.